Estonian spies warn EU on Russian security threat

 "Russia supports its allies through Russian-controlled media, organises high-level meetings and visits that attract media attention, offers covert financial assistance if necessary, discredits opponents (by stealing and leaking internal information), [and] intentionally spreads false information in social media," Efis said.

-But the European parliament vote is more vulnerable than national elections because the "proportional election system ... favours the inclusion of small and marginal political parties" and because the "typically low turnout makes it more likely that stronger-motivated political forces bring their supporters to the ballot boxes".
+The European Parliament vote is more vulnerable than national elections, it noted, because the "proportional election system ... favours the inclusion of small and marginal political parties" and because the "typically low turnout makes it more likely that stronger-motivated political forces bring their supporters to the ballot boxes".

-A pro-Russian EP bloc would help to "undermine the EU's unity by sowing disorder and disbelief" in the European project, Efis noted.
+A pro-Russia EP bloc would help to "undermine the EU's unity by sowing disorder and disbelief" in the European project, Efis said.

-It would also act as "a propaganda platform" to discredit EU sanctions on Russia and to "convince its domestic audience that Russia is not alone and has considerable allies on the European political arena".
+It would also act as "a propaganda platform" to denigrate EU sanctions on Russia and to "convince its domestic audience that Russia is not alone and has considerable allies in the European political arena".

-The last meeting of the so-called European Russian Forum in Brussels in November last year showed how this works in practice.
+The last symposium of the European Russian Forum, a Russian foundation, in Brussels in November last year showed how this works in practice.

 The event was hosted by Miroslavs Mitrofanovs, a pro-Russia MEP from Latvia, but "coordinated with ... persons with close ties to the covert influence operations of the presidential administration of Russia," Efis said.

-Its message was that "if Europe disregards Russia's 'justified interests' in the 'near abroad', then Russia will be prepared to go to war".
+The forum's message was that "if Europe disregards Russia's 'justified interests' in the 'near abroad', then Russia will be prepared to go to war".

-The stunt had a "negligible impact", Efis noted, but Mitrofanovs's warnings were backed up by menacing developments in Russian military deployments, it added.
+The event had "negligible impact", Efis noted, but its bad news was backed up by menacing developments in Russian military deployments, it added.

 Belarus flashpoint?